Appropriate Items For School

 Dropping Off and Picking Up Students

 Please exercise caution when dropping off or retrieving children.
-We encourage the use of the morning valet drop-off service on 168th Street and not to stop in the red zone to drop off their child.
-Older students will assist the children out of your car and guide them on to campus.
+Please pull over to the curb to drop off your child and not to stop in the red zone.
 If children are dropped off across the street from school, please make sure that they use the crosswalk.
 Students will be given a citation for jaywalking if the crosswalk is not used.
 Do not drop children off in the staff parking lot near the cafeteria.
 Moving cars and district trucks pose a safety hazard for students exiting cars.
 The spaces in the Carr School parking lot are assigned for staff only.
 Students who walk to school should come directly to school.
 Stopping by local stores is not safe and should be discouraged.
-Students are not allowed on campus prior to 8:00 AM.
-There is no supervision provided until 8:00 AM.
+Students are not allowed on campus prior to 820 AM.
+There is no supervision provided until 8:20 AM.

 Students should leave the campus immediately upon dismissal.
 Remaining to play after school (with no adult supervision) is strongly discouraged.
 Students who walk home from school are encouraged to walk with other students and not alone.
 Students who have not been picked up by a parent when the teacher goes off-duty will be escorted to the office to wait.
 Students attending after school programs or clubs are expected to leave the campus as soon as they are dismissed.
 Students who attend the After-School Club o must follow the same playground and equipment rules that are in force during school hours.

 In order to ease congestion in the hallways, parents walking their children to school are requested to say good-bye and greet their children by the front or back gate.
 Please do not stand by the classroom doors at arrival or dismissal times.